J-Swift/Svg2Vector/README.md

 ### iOS

+iOS supports both PDF and SVG vectors natively, depending on the OS version.
+We generate both, including asset catalog directories, and put them in mounts/output/ios-pdf and mounts/output/ios-svg respectively.

 The pdf conversion code leverages Inkscape CLI.
-It also handles generating appropriate asset catalog directories in addition to the `pdf` files.
-This makes it simple to drag and drop into a project.